-Dead Rising 3 is the third game (Not counting spinoffs like Case Zero and Off The Record) in Capcom's Dead Rising series.
+Dead Rising 3 is the third game (not counting spinoffs like Case Zero and Off The Record) in Capcom's Dead Rising series.
 Set in California, it stars a mechanic named Nick Ramos.
 He lives in a town called Los Perdidos that's come under siege by zombies.
 Nick must survive long enough to fix a small plane he's been working on and use it to escape the town before the U.S. military firebombs it.Initially announced in 2010 following the sales success of Dead Rising 2, Dead Rising 3 made its debut at E3 2013, where it was announced as an exclusive launch title for the Xbox One.
-It was later announced to be getting a PC port.
+It was later ported to the PC via Steam in September of 2014.

 Dead Rising 3 Provides Examples Of:

 An Arm and a Leg: Rhonda gets her arm cut off when she is tortured by Hemlock's men.
 Luckily, she replaces it with a hand-made flamethrower.

 Another Side, Another Story: The DLC for the game will allow you to play as four other characters in Los Perdidos at the time of the outbreak, two of them being bosses fought by Nick during the main game.

 Artificial Brilliance: The zombies' intelligence is said to have improved from previous games.
 They are now attracted to sound, they can use weapons effectively, and can even latch onto the vehicle Nick is in and attack him while he's driving!

 Authority Equals Asskicking: General Hemlock, who becomes the de-facto dictator of the United States, is also a surprisingly skilled combatant, being the final boss of the main storyline.

 The Man Behind the Man: And the Big Bad behind the Big Bads is Isabela Keyes.
 She was responsible for the outbreak, and thus the events of Dead Rising 3, in the first place, having set it up to make a name for herself should she find the cure.